CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-## Training FAQ
+## Training

 ??? question "**How can I use CyVerse in my course?**"

-    DNA Subway (See ) is especially useful for teaching gene concepts, phylogenetics, DNA barcoding and RNA-Seq.
-With a friendly user interface and based on the analogy of multiple subway stops and lines, student learn the basics of computational genomics workflows.

-    Using containers in DE/VICE is also a great teaching resource.
-By loading a container with the software tools, datasets, and analysis parameters necessary to run an analysis, containers help overcome many technological hurdles for both learning and teaching informatics.
+    A great teaching resource is containerized workflows in DE/VICE.
+By loading a container with the software tools, datasets, and analysis parameters necessary to run an analysis, educators use containers to help overcome many technological and logistical (of students' individual devices) hurdles for both learning and teaching informatics.
 See [Teaching with VICE](vice/teaching_vice) for more information.

+    Also, [DNA Subway](https://cyverse-learning-materials.github.io/learning-materials-home/dna_subway_guide/#types-of-apps){_target=_blank} is especially useful for teaching the basics of computational genomics workflows: gene concepts, phylogenetics, DNA barcoding and RNA-Seq.
+With a friendly user interface, DNA Subway uses the analogy of multiple subway stops and lines to understand genomic analyses and has been used successfully by high school students and above.

 ------------------------------------------------------------------------

 ??? question "**Can CyVerse give a workshop at my institution?**"

-    Funding to support workshop requests is very limited, with priority for trainings at underserved institutions (rural,
+    Funding to support workshop requests is very limioted, with priority for trainings at underserved institutions (rural,
     HBCU/Tribal/Hispanic-serving, etc.).
-Contact Education, Outreach, and
-    Training Lead Jason Williams (<williams@cshl.edu>)
+Contact CyVerse's Education, Outreach, and Training Lead Jason Williams (<williams@cshl.edu>)

 ------------------------------------------------------------------------